Meet Our Staff

-Jennifer Pigza also serves as the academic chair of the graduate program in Leadership for Social Justice.
+Jennifer Pigza also serves as a faculty member in the graduate program in Leadership for Social Justice and Leadership doctoral program.
 She brings to Saint Mary's experiences in nonprofit social service agencies, service-learning, college teaching, living and learning programs and higher education administration.
 She writes about critical pedagogy, student learning and critical reflection, teaching for social justice, and institutionalizing service-learning.
 She traces her commitments to faith-justice to early experiences working with homeless people in Baltimore, attending service immersions in Mexico, institutionalizing service-learning in Maryland high schools, and investing four years with the Jesuit Volunteer Corps.
-The highlight of Jennifer's 2011-2012 academic year has been collaborating with Jim Losi to teach a Janterm travel course about international development to Rwanda.
+The highlight of Jennifer's 2013-2014 academic year has been collaborating with Marshall on the new peer-reviewed journal Engaging Pedagogies in Catholic Higher Education (EPiCHE).

 Samantha Coon developed a serious interest for service and social justice during her high school years at a small Catholic school in southern California.
 With its strong sense of community and Lasallian foundation, Samantha found St. Mary's College to be the perfect institution for her undergraduate studies, where she completed her B.A.
 As a freshman she became involved in CILSA through the non-profit organization Jumpstart.
 Samantha's passion and knowledge for service and social justice continued to grow throughout her SMC career with Jumpstart and CILSA.
 This, in combination with her interest in non-profit work, prompted her to study development aid and to travel to Rwanda as a January Term student during her senior year.
 In Rwanda, Samantha volunteered with several different non-profit and non-government organizations, and had the opportunity to interact with many individuals who have passionately dedicated their lives to service and social justice.
 Samantha learned not only about the fundamental details of a successful organization, but was also inspired to make a commitment to service and social justice post-graduation.